GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 ### User-Provided Data - 3rd-party cookie alternative

-One of the most recently added functionalities in GA4 is “User-provided data collection".
-This allows you to send “consented, first-party data from your website to Google Analytics" (s. [here](https://support.google.com/analytics/answer/14077171?hl=en)).
+One of the most recently added functionalities in GA4 is "User-provided data collection".
+This allows you to send "consented, first-party data from your website to Google Analytics" (s. [here](https://support.google.com/analytics/answer/14077171?hl=en)).
 Google allows for hashed email addresses, phone numbers, names, and addresses to be sent to their platform.
 The data you send is then matched with other Google data (primarily browser data from logged-in Chrome users) to improve the accuracy of your measurement data and power capabilities like Enhanced Conversions and Demographics and Interests.
 I like to think of this method as replacing Google Signals for when Google will eventually phase out 3rd-party cookies - but on steroids.

 Implementing the User-ID feature may not be possible for some websites (e.g., if your website doesn't have a login section).
 But for other websites, especially e-commerce sites, Google recommends that you set up the User-ID feature along with user-provided data collection to provide the most accurate user reporting in Analytics.

 Interestingly enough, Google states in their documentation the following:

-> “If you send user-provided data without also sending user IDs, collected user-provided data will be pseudonymized and used to recognize unique users for user deduplication and reporting purposes.
-When multiple types of user-provided data are provided, Analytics will prioritize them in the following order: email, phone, name, and address.
-Note that if user IDs are later provided for previously measured users with only user-provided data (no user ID), Analytics will recognize these as separate users for reporting purposes.." (s. [here](https://support.google.com/analytics/answer/14077171?hl=en))
+> "If you send user-provided data without also sending user IDs, collected user-provided data will be pseudonymized and used to **recognize unique users for user deduplication and reporting purposes.** When multiple types of user-provided data are provided, Analytics will prioritize them in the following order: email, phone, name, and address.
+Note that if user IDs are later provided for previously measured users with only user-provided data (no user ID), Analytics will **recognize these as separate users for reporting purposes.**" (s. [here](https://support.google.com/analytics/answer/14077171?hl=en))

-So, although it's not part of the officially listed reporting identities, user-provided data appears to be used for user deduplication and reporting purposes, rendering it a **de facto identity space**.
+So, although it's not part of the officially listed reporting identities, user-provided data appears to be used for user deduplication and reporting purposes, rendering it a _de facto identity space_.
 Since it’s quite a new feature, I am currently working together with my clients on understanding this feature even better, but have added it to this overview already.

 ### Device ID - Good ol’ cookies

 GA4 can also use the device ID (also known as client ID or user pseudo ID) as an identity space.
 The device ID method is the least accurate because it only recognizes a device as the name suggests (not a user).
-At the same time, it is likely the most widely used method to identify users, as almost all analytics tools use it.
+At the same time, it is likely the most widely used method to identify users, as almost all analytics tools out there use it.

 Coming back to the device ID, though: